Los Angeles Lakers: 2011–2016: Post-Jackson era

 After Jackson's retirement, former Cleveland Cavaliers head coach Mike Brown was hired as head coach on May 25, 2011.
 Before the start of the shortened 2011–12 season, the Lakers traded Lamar Odom to the Dallas Mavericks after Odom requested to be traded.
 On the trade deadline long time Laker Derek Fisher along with a first round draft pick were traded to the Houston Rockets for Jordan Hill.
 With a 41–25 regular season record the Lakers entered the playoffs as the third seed, the team defeated the Denver Nuggets in the first round in seven games but were eliminated by the Oklahoma City Thunder in the second round in five games.

 On July 4, 2012, Steve Nash of the Phoenix Suns agreed to a sign-and-trade deal that would send him to the Lakers in exchange for the Lakers' 2013 and 2015 first round draft picks, 2013 and 2014 second round draft picks, and $3 million.
 The trade was made official on July 11, 2012, the first day the trade moratorium was lifted.
 On August 10, 2012, in a four-team trade the Lakers traded Andrew Bynum and acquired Dwight Howard.
+The combination of these players with Bryant and Gasol led media outlets to refer to them as a "superteam" comparable to the 2003-04 Lakers.
 On November 9, 2012, Mike Brown was relieved of coaching duties after a 1–4 start to the 2012–13 season.
 Assistant Coach Bernie Bickerstaff took over as interim head coach, leading the Lakers to a 5–5 record.
 On November 12, 2012, the Lakers hired Mike D'Antoni as head coach.
 On February 18, 2013, Lakers owner Jerry Buss died from cancer at age 80.
 On the court, D'Antoni coached the Lakers to a 40–32 record the rest of the way to finish 45–37, their worst record since 2007.
 The Lakers clinched a playoff berth on the final game of the season and finished seventh in the Western Conference after beating the Houston Rockets on April 16, 2013.
 The Lakers battled injuries all season, the most prominent of which is the Achilles tendon rupture to Kobe Bryant that ended his season after 78 games.
 The absence of Bryant was sorely felt as the Lakers were swept by the San Antonio Spurs in the first round of the 2013 NBA playoffs.
 Nevertheless, Bryant passed Lakers legend Wilt Chamberlain to become the fourth all-time leading scorer in NBA history on March 30, 2013, against the Sacramento Kings.